About the blue badge

 For more information about the Blue Badge Scheme go to the Blue Badge FAQ on the Gov.uk website.

 Department for Transport have announced their plan to lay new Blue badge scheme legislation before Parliament.
 It is their intention to extend the scope of this scheme to allow more people with hidden disabilities to qualify for a blue badge.
-However until the new legislation takes effect in 2019 (the date has not yet been announced), we continue to be governed by the current legislation.
+However until the new legislation takes effect in 2019 (the date has not yet been announced but is unlikely to be before the end of May), we continue to be governed by the current legislation.

 Use the online eligibility checker to find out if you could qualify for a Blue Badge.